aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-save/save-in-the-html-html-xhtml-mhtml-format/drawing-object-features-supported-on-html-export/_index.md

 OLE objects are saved as images.

-There are plans to export using the &lt;object&g&lt;t; tag and the type of object which is embedded.
+There are plans to export using the &lt;object&gt; tag and the type of object which is embedded.
 This will allow the export of embedded objects such as PDF to be exported as working objects.

 |**Feature**|**Supported**|**Comment**|**See Also**|
 | :- | :- | :- | :- |